clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 * Develop intermediate data management and analysis skills in R
 * Learn basic programming
-* Introduce reproducible research
+* Introduce reproducible research practices
-* Prepare you for statistics courses
+* Prepare you for statistics and CSSS courses

 Who is this guy?
 ========================================================